Resurrection: Hinduism

-There are folklore, stories, and extractions from certain holy texts that refer to resurrections.
-One major folklore is that of Savitri saving her husband's life from Yamraj.
-In the Ramayana, after Ravana was slain by Rama in a great battle between good and evil, Rama requests the king of Devas, Indra, to restore the lives of all the monkeys who died in the great battle.
-Mahavatar Babaji and Lahiri Mahasaya are also believed to have resurrected themselves.
+There are folklore, stories, and extractions from Hindu holy texts that refer to resurrections.
+One major legend is that of Savitri saving her husband's life from Yamraj.
+In the Ramayana, after Ravana was slain by Rama in a great battle between good and evil, Rama requests the king of Devas, Indra, to restore the lives of all the monkeys who died in the great battle Mahavatar Babaji and Lahiri Mahasaya are also believed to have resurrected themselves.

 Islam

 Belief in the Day of Resurrection (yawm al-qiyāmah) is also crucial for Muslims.
 They believe the time of Qiyāmah is preordained by God but unknown to man.
 The trials and tribulations preceding and during the Qiyāmah are described in the Quran and the hadith, and also in the commentaries of scholars.
 The Quran emphasizes bodily resurrection, a break from the pre-Islamic Arabian understanding of death.

 According to Nasir Khusraw (d. after 1070), an Ismaili thinker of the Fatimid era, the Resurrection (Qiyāma) will be ushered by the Lord of the Resurrection (Qāʾim al-Qiyāma), an individual symbolizing the purpose and pinnacle of creation from among the progeny of Muhammad and his Imams.
-Through this individual, the world will come out of darkness and ignorance and “into the light of her Lord” (Quran 39:69).
+Through this individual, the world will come out of darkness and ignorance and "into the light of her Lord" (Quran 39:69).
 His era, unlike that of the enunciators of the divine revelation (nāṭiqs) before him, is not one where God prescribes the people to work but instead one where God rewards them.
 Preceding the Lord of the Resurrection (Qāʾim) is his proof (ḥujjat).
-The Qur’anic verse stating that “the night of power (laylat al-qadr) is better than a thousand months” (Quran 97:3) is said to refer to this proof, whose knowledge is superior to that of a thousand Imams, though their rank, collectively, is one.
+The Qur'anic verse stating that "the night of power (laylat al-qadr) is better than a thousand months" (Quran 97:3) is said to refer to this proof, whose knowledge is superior to that of a thousand Imams, though their rank, collectively, is one.
 Hakim Nasir also recognizes the successors of the Lord of the Resurrection to be his deputies (khulafāʾ).

+Description of the occurrence of the incidence of the day of Judgement appeared at many places in the holy Quran and believing in the occurrence and coming of that Day is among the Six Pillars of Faith.
+Allah SWT made a wise and prudent question on those who doubt the resurrection of the dead in Suratul Qiyamah; verse 3-4 by saying "Does the human thinks that We shall not gather his bones (and bring him back to life) - Nay, (We) are capable of regenerating his fingertip".